anan44/it-starts-with-clojure/materials/5-requests-for-data/1-http-requests.md

 But that is not all.
-As we can see from the [clj-http documentation](https://github.com/dakrone/clj-http#optional-dependencies), clj-http takes additional dependencies.
+As we can see from the [clj-http documentation](https://github.com/dakrone/clj-http#optional-dependencies), clj-http can take additional dependencies.
 These are the things that modify its behavior.
-One of these is [cheshire](https://github.com/dakrone/cheshire), which enables clj-http to communicate in .json instead of .edn.
+One of these is [cheshire](https://github.com/dakrone/cheshire), which enables clj-http to communicate in JSON instead of EDN.
 This is kinda behavior we almost always want, let's add that into the dependencies as well.
-It is a good habit to add this, since we really rarely wish to actually use edn in our http queries.
+It is a good habit to add this, since we really rarely wish to actually use EDN in our HTTP queries.
 Forgetting to use it will cause weird issues.

 So lets add [cheshire](https://github.com/dakrone/cheshire) to our dependencies.